 This incident happened at Hong Kong International Airport (HKG) a little before 4AM local time on Monday, October 20, 2025.
 It involves Air ACT flight EK9788, which was operating from Dubai World Central (DWC).
 The flight was operated by a 32-year-old Boeing 747-400 with the registration code TC-ACF.

 After a 6hr53min flight, the jumbo jet landed on runway 7L, the airport’s northernmost runway.
-While exact details remain to be seen, the plane somehow slid off the runway (not at the end, but to the side), and then crashed into the sea.
-In the process, it somehow struck a ground service vehicle.
+While it remains to be seen why this happened, the plane somehow veered off the runway.
+It slowed to around 100 knots as usual, but then it turned left, and it crashed into the water at around 60 knots.

 The flight crew of four people were all rescued and didn’t sustain serious injuries.
-However, the two people in the vehicle had a different outcome — they were thrown in the water, and both tragically passed away.
+However, the two people in the vehicle had a different outcome — they were tragically killed in this accident (one was declared dead at the scene, and the other was taken to a hospital, and then declared dead).

 For context, Air ACT is a Turkish cargo airline, and this flight was being operated on behalf of Emirates Cargo (as you can tell based on the use of Emirates’ code, “EK”).
 Air ACT only had two Boeing 747-400s before this, so it lost half of its fleet in this accident (of course the loss of an aircraft is much less significant than the loss of life).